Pricing Your Home Right

 Sellers who price at market value should be able to sell their home in an average sales time.
 Therefore, it's wise to price competitively from the beginning to receive the best value and to sell in a timely period.

-To learn more about pricing your Calgary home competitively, contact the real estate professionals at Justin Havre & Associates or call 403-217-0003 today!
+To learn more about pricing your Calgary home competitively, contact the Justin Havre at RE/MAX First real estate professionals or call 403-217-0003 today!